commit-live-students/time_series_102_project/q07_randomforest_regressor/README.md

-# Fitting your first linear regression model
+# Fitting your first RandomForest regressor model

 ## Let's write a function `q07_randomforest_regressor()` that
 * Takes as input the path and column names.